Mharbulous/Paginator/docs/Project Brief.md

     - Achieving a high degree of accuracy between the on-screen paginated view (managed by Paginator's spacers) and the final print/PDF output generated by the browser (which uses native page-break CSS).
     - Mitigating browser-specific quirks related to print CSS and page media.
 - **Skeuomorphic UI & Three-Layer System Implementation:**
-    - Faithfully rendering the "digital paper" effect (page dimensions, margins, visual cues) consistently.
+    - Faithfully rendering the "digital paper" effect (page dimensions, page-insets, visual cues) consistently.
     - Effectively managing the z-index stacking, pointer-events, and positioning (especially relative positioning for console-layer elements) of the three layers.
 - **CSS Class System Design & Usability:**
     - Creating a CSS class system that is intuitive and powerful enough for developers (like your "Tailwind extension" analogy) without becoming overly complex or leading to CSS conflicts.